RESTyard/RESTyard/Docs/HypermediaSchema/HypermediaApiSchema.md

 | `accessGroups` | `string[]?` | Access groups from `[HypermediaAccessGroup]`.
 Null = public (no restriction).
 OR semantics: any matching group grants access. |
 | `isDeprecated` | `bool` | `true` when the HTO class has `[Obsolete]`. |
 | `deprecationMessage` | `string?` | The message from `[Obsolete("message")]`. |

+The Siren `title` is a per-instance runtime value (`IHypermediaObject.HtoTitle`) and is not part of the schema.
+XML doc sourcing for `description` needs `GenerateDocumentationFile=true` in the HTO project;
+without it the compiler hands the source generator no doc comments and `description` stays null.

 **Example:**